ssergy/basisid_android_sdk/README.md

-Then call `BasisIDSdk.initBasisID` method from the place in your code that responds to starting the verification flow.
+Then call `SdkBasisID` method from the place in your code that responds to starting the verification flow.

 ```
 val cb = CallbackSdk()  // your callback function